Should You Be Drinking Water Before Bed?

 • Drink your typical amount of fluid, yet do so before the day.

-• Keep a journal of the amount you drink, what you drink, and when.
-This might be useful in recognizing circumstances that may worsen the nocturia.
+• Keep a journal of your drinking habits, including the amount, what, and when you drink.
+This might help you recognize circumstances that may worsen your nocturia.

 While there is restricted scientific research and no verification of their viability, a few people accept that homeopathic medications, trance, or needle therapy can be advantageous.
 Make certain to look for recommendations from a professional.